ooJonathan/OOSamples/README.md

 		Change color on highlited menu items from #172C54 to #16366B.
 		Add new theme and use cookies to remember the user selection.
 		Improve Gist export section, now you can add a custom title and description.

+1.0.4 - Fix bug.
+On menu when selecting a sample the Id is 'undefined'.
+Introduced on 1.0.3.
+Root cause: The change to get the id from 'li' makes the function to be done twice, the second time the id is 'undefined'.
+Solution: Validate if the id is 'undefined'.